 Children should not arrive at school before 8:45 a.m.
-At this time the doors to the Nursery and Reception, within the main car park, are opened by staff and the children are welcomed into school, upon arrival.
+At this time the doors to the hall, from the playground, are opened by Senior staff and the children are welcomed into school, upon arrival.
 Pupils are expected to walk sensibly to their classroom and prepare themselves for the school day.
-All other pupils, will arrive via their designated gates, for 8.45am.
-They will then be escorted to their classrooms for the day to begin.
+All school pupils are expected to be in their classroom by 8:55 a.m.

-Nursery and Reception children are welcomed through their entrance doors, adjacent to the main entrance of the school.
-All children should be collected promptly at the end of the session from their designated entrance at the front of the school.
+Nursery children are welcomed through their entrance door, adjacent to the main entrance of the school.
+Nursery children should be collected promptly at the end of the session from their designated entrance at the front of the school.

-All other children in Y1-Y6 should be collected promptly from designated gates, by an adult known to staff, at 3:15 pm, unless they are involved in some pre-arranged after-school activity.
-If there is no one to meet children, they must remain with their class teacher, who will take them back into school; parents will then be contacted and children can be collected from the main reception area as a late collection.
-Regular need to facilitate parents arriving late, will incur a cost, in line with our wraparound provision.
+Children should be collected promptly from the school playground, by an adult known to staff, at 3:15 pm, unless they are involved in some pre-arranged after-school activity.
+If a child realises there is no one to meet them in the playground, they must remain with their class teacher, who will take them back into school; parents will then be contacted and children can be collected from the reception area.